Chalarangelo/jsiqle/README.md

 You can acces the first record of a record set using `RecordSet.prototype.first`.
 Similarly, you can acces the last record of a record set using `RecordSet.prototype.last`.

 Additionally, you can get the first `n` elements of a record set using `RecordSet.prototype.limit()` with an appropriate numeric argument or skip over them and get all other records using `RecordSet.prototype.offset()` with an appropriate numeric argument.
-These methods can be combined to get specific records in a record set based on the order of insertion.
+These properties can be combined to get specific records in a record set based on the order of insertion.

 #### Querying scopes